-Oncopeptides completes patient enrollment in phase 2 PORT study
+Oncopeptides Completes Patient Enrollment in Phase 2 PORT Study

-STOCKHOLM, May 5, 2021 /PRNewswire/ -- Oncopeptides AB (publ) (Nasdaq Stockholm: ONCO), a global biotech company focused on the development of therapies for difficult-to-treat hematological diseases, today announces that the Company has completed patient enrollment in the phase 2 PORT study.
-The PORT study is an open-label, randomized, cross-over study which compares safety, tolerability and efficacy of peripheral or central intravenous administration of melflufen (INN melphalan flufenamide) in combination with dexamethasone in relapsed refractory multiple myeloma.
+WALTHAM ,Massachusetts, May 5, 2021 /PRNewswire/ -- Oncopeptides AB (publ) (Nasdaq Stockholm: ONCO), a global biotech company focused on the development of therapies for difficult-to-treat hematological diseases, today announced that the Company has completed patient enrollment in the phase 2 PORT study.
+The PORT study is an open-label, randomized, cross-over study which compares the safety, tolerability and efficacy of peripheral or central intravenous administration of PEPAXTO® (melphalan flufenamide) in combination with dexamethasone in relapsed refractory multiple myeloma.
 Oncopeptides expects topline data in Q3 2021.
+PEPAXTO, in combination with dexamethasone, was granted accelerated approval by the FDA on February 26, 2021, for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior lines of therapy and whose disease is refractory to at least one proteasome inhibitor, one immunomodulatory agent, and one CD38-directed monoclonal antibody.

-"I am very pleased that we have enrolled the final patient in the PORT study," said Klaas Bakker, MD, PhD and Chief Medical Officer at Oncopeptides.
-"The data could potentially provide a pathway for us to work with the U.S. Food and Drug Administration to include an additional mode of administration for PEPAXTO®."
+"I am very pleased that we have enrolled the final patient in the PORT study," said Klaas Bakker, MD, PhD, Chief Medical Officer, Oncopeptides.
+"The data could potentially provide a pathway for us to work with the U.S. Food and Drug Administration to add an additional mode of administration for PEPAXTO."

 For more information, please contact: